Asimbaloch/Learning-github/README.md

 Again doing the changes to check the contribution status

 I think maybe it will have an effct if i use  the commit.

+Sometimes we need to work oon it ..